jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

+Let’s say we gathered this data (among others) in research with beginners in web programming:

 - To try out stuff in HTML is fun
-- I analyze Javascript code to understand patterns
+- I analyse Javascript code to understand patterns
 - It is great to quickly test something using a JavaScript framework
-- To know these 'attributes' of HTML-'tags' makes writing code easier.
+- To know these ›attributes‹ of HTML-›tags‹ makes writing code easier.

  You could order it by superficial similarity like this: